hhertout/rac_tool/readme.md

 ## Presentation

-RAC is a tool allowing you to automate file copying, automatic replacement of certain textual parts of a file.
+Rat is a tool allowing you to automate file copying, automatic replacement of certain textual parts of a file.

 All are the process is set from a yml configuration file.